Access | ||

 To see the grades currently available to you, follow these steps:

-- You can use the "Arrange by" drop-down menu to sort grades in a different way, such as by due date or title.
+3. You can use the "Arrange by" drop-down menu to sort grades by assignment group, due date, module, or name

 Tips